Program Code: 31-543-1

 - Use principles of teaching and learning processes to reinforce teaching plans recognizing lifespan considerations.

 All candidates to the Practical Nursing program need to be informed of the legal limitation to Practical Nurse Licensure.
 Any offense (excluding minor traffic violations) for which one has been convicted or is subject to a pending charge, no matter when it occurred, needs to be reported to the State of Wisconsin Department of Regulation and Licensing at the time application for the NCLEX-PN is made.
 The department will request detailed information regarding the charges/convictions from the applicant.
-Pending the outcome of that investigation, the applicant is usually allowed to take the NCLEX-PN, but licensure restrictions may be imposed by the State of Wisconsin Department of Regulation and Licensing.
+Pending the outcome of that investigation, the applicant is usually not allowed to take the NCLEX-PN.

 The graduate of the Practical Nursing program is eligible to take the National Council Licensing Examination for Practical Nurses.